cnudi/cnudi.github.io/_pages/about.md

 <div class="news-item">
 <span class="news-date">2026.03</span>
-🎉 Our work on <strong>visual token pruning for multimodal LLMs</strong>
+🎉 Our paper on <strong>visual token pruning for multimodal LLMs</strong>
 was presented at <em>WACV 2026</em>.
 </div>